xaionaro/destiny-obsidian/Research/Book Notes/Scars of War, Wounds of Peace- The Israeli-Arab Tragedy.md

 Citation (APA): Ben-Ami, S. (2006). _Scars of War, Wounds of Peace: The Israeli-Arab Tragedy_ [Kindle iOS version].
 Retrieved from Amazon.com

+Citation (Chicago): Ben-Ami, Shlomo. *Scars of War, Wounds of Peace: The Israeli-Arab Tragedy*.
+Cary: Oxford University Press USA - OSO, 2007.

 ---

 I Prelude: The Birth of an Intractable Conflict

 Highlight(orange) - Page 10 · Location 291

 Nor were the restrictions on land acquisition an obstacle the Zionists could not overcome.
 Throughout, the Arabs’ incompetent leadership, their lack of purpose and national cohesion, proved to be a major ally of the Zionist enterprise.
 White Papers notwithstanding, Arab landowners ready to sell land to the Jews and to betray their own national cause were never in short supply.
-As no other than King Abdullah of Transjordan observed in his memoirs, ‘The Arabs are as prodigal in selling their land as they are in … weeping [about it].’
+As no other than King Abdullah of Transjordan observed in his memoirs, ‘The Arabs are as prodigal in selling their land as they are in … weeping \[about it\].’

 Highlight(orange) - Page 20 · Location 507